 Jessica Lutton Bedient Study Abroad Scholarship

 This scholarship honors the memory of Jessica Lutton Bedient and provides up to $2500 for students conducting human rights-related coursework, research and/or experiential learning while abroad.
 The scholarships are competitive and offered on a yearly basis.
 The application deadline for summer is March 1st, fall or academic year is April 1st and spring or winter break is October 1st.
 Virtual International Programs offered through the UNL Education Abroad office do qualify for this scholarship.

 Model United Nations Stipends

 Human Rights and Humanitarian Affairs offers stipends, in the form of reimbursements for incurred costs, for HRHA minors competing with the Model United Nations team at national Model United Nations competitions.
 These stipends are designed to defray the costs of participating at Model UN and make Model UN accessible to all our students.
 Stipends are typically $500.
 Beginning in 2018, applications for the HRHA Model UN stipend are due by January 31 each year.

 Dr. Joseph Elston Fellowship

 The Dr. Joseph Elston Fellowship recognizes excellence in graduate research in human rights and political science.
 The recipient receives a $1500 fellowship to support their research.
 The Elston Fellow is expected to contribute to and attend programs sponsored by Political Science and the Forsythe Family Program on Human Rights during their fellowship year.
-Watch this space for information on applications for the 2020-2021 Fellowship.

 Human Rights and Humanitarian Affairs Travel Grants